What Makes a Good vs Bad North Star Metric

 North Star checklist

-We developed the North Star checklist as an actionable cheat sheet through which teams can evaluate current or prospective North Star Metrics.
+We developed the as an actionable cheat sheet through which teams can evaluate current or prospective North Star Metrics.
 It’s helpful to review the checklist as a group to elicit differing perspectives, foster healthy debate, and ultimately agree on what would make a good North Star for your company.

 Mirroring this blog’s format, spend a few minutes brainstorming what a terrible North Star would be for your company.
 These anti-examples free people’s thinking and can set helpful guardrails when defining your metric and inputs later.